 Jacqui Saunders, of Nesconset, has three children with special needs.
-Her home school district, the Smithtown School District, had said that beginning July 20, special education programs would transition from virtual learning to an alternating in-person and remote learning schedule.
+Her home school district, the Smithtown School District, said beginning July 20, special education programs will transition from virtual learning to an alternating in-person and remote learning schedule.

 "It's just not good enough," Saunders said.
 "They're supposed to be going every day."

 In a letter to parents, Mona Tobin, the Assistant Superintendent for Pupil Personnel Services for the school district, said, "Our foremost concern is the health and safety of our students and staff."

 Those with The New Interdisciplinary School in Yaphank informed families this week they will not be offering any in-person services this summer.

 "When you have a child with special needs, the education to continue throughout the year is so important because there is such regression of steps," said Kevin Anthony, whose 4-year-old son Colin attends The New Interdisciplinary School.